 Common, but not always safe.

 I have a soft spot for predators such as wolves.
 In part because they are beautiful and intelligent animals and in part due to the troubled relationship humans have with wolves.
 Humans have had a long and complicated relationship with wolves, one which continues today.
-Wolf “culls” are ongoing or proposed across much of their range due to the unwarranted fear they instill in humans.
+Wolf “culls” are ongoing or proposed across much of their range, perhaps due to the unwarranted fear they instill in humans.

 Whether I catch a glimpse of a wolf on the side of the highway, perhaps feeding on a road-killed moose or deer, or as I come around a corner on a trail and come face-to-face with one, it is always a special experience to see one.
 A fresh track in newly fallen snow is often the only evidence of a wolf having been there just a moment before.
-This always raises the hair on the back of my neck, and I often wonder if it is watching me at that very instant.
+This always raises the hair on the back of my neck, and I often wonder if the wolf is watching me at that very instant.

 Perhaps my most intense relationship with wolves came when I was raising sheep for the better part of 15 years on our family farm just outside Thunder Bay, Ontario.
-Raising any livestock in an area with wolves, and predators such as black bears and coyotes, is a challenge.
+Raising any livestock in an area with wolves, along with predators such as black bears and coyotes, is a challenge.
 We knew going into farming that predators would be a real threat to our livestock.
 I had heard from many farmers over the years about their experiences of losing animals to wolves.
-Farmers have learned to co-exist with these predators, and I have learned from their experiences.
+Farmers have learned to coexist with these predators, and I have learned from their experiences.
 Adequate fencing and keeping the sheep in the barn at night ensured that our sheep were never the victims of a wolf attack.

 That said, I was always thankful to see a wolf during those farming years, as long as it was on the right side of the fence.

 I can’t imagine the northern Ontario landscape without wolves.
 They are powerful, beautiful animals.
 It is always a privilege to see one, no matter how brief the encounter.